What are the chances that the same angel-faced teenaged cheerleader would be involved

 like an all-nude showgirl revue—reporters later joked that Thiede’s murder site had more traffic than some casinos.

 Inevitably, witnesses to the grisly spectacle began to feel pangs of conscience,

 and after Thiede’s body was discovered by horseback riders a guilt-ridden gawker contacted law enforcement

-and spewed forth the grim details of the crime.
+and identified the perpetrators of the crime.